-IEEE offers the following grades of membership: Student, Graduate Student, Associate, member, Senior, and Fellow.
-The special categories of Life member, GOLD member, and Affiliate are also offered.
+IEEE offers the following grades of membership: Student, Graduate Student, Associate, Member, Senior Member, and Fellow.
+The special categories of Life member, GOLD member, and Society Affiliate are also offered.

 A Student member must carry at least 50% of a normal full-time academic program as a registered undergraduate or graduate student in a regular course of study in IEEE-designated fields.
 The total cumulative period for a member to hold the Student member grade and/or the Graduate Student member grade is limited to eight years.

 Student members, upon graduation or upon reaching the eight-year limit (whichever occurs first), with a baccalaureate or higher degree (or its equivalent) from an accredited institution in an IEEE-designated field will be transferred automatically to member grade.

 Student members outside of the IEEE-designated fields, upon graduation or upon reaching the eight-year limit (whichever occurs first), will be transferred to Associate member grade.